-Prior to the oral argument the court will receive legal briefs from proponents and opponents of RCV and any other interested persons.
+Prior to the oral argument the court received legal briefs from proponents and opponents of RCV and any other interested persons.
 The court also invited briefs from the governor, secretary of state, both houses of the legislature, and the attorney general.
-LWVME will be there.
-We are preparing to submit a brief arguing in support of the law.
+LWVME is there.

 This legal proceeding -- known in Maine as a "solemn occasion"-- is a rare exception to the general rule that courts should not engage in legal analysis other than that which is necessary to decide regular cases brought by opposing parties and litigated through the lower courts.

 Opinions in solemn occasion cases are not binding and are merely "advisory."
 But the court's opinion could have repercussions for any future decisions of the legislature regarding full implementation of the law for the 2018 cycle.
 And it would foreshadow how the court would apply the law in the event of a challenge during or after the 2018 election.